Railway semaphore signal: Distant signals

 A signal that provides advance warning of a stop signal ahead (and which does not compel a stop when in its most restrictive position) is referred to as distant signal.
 The term originated in the UK and is used throughout the English-speaking world.
 In some regions, notably North America, the terms distant signal and approach signal are both in common usage.

 Because of the long distance required to bring a moving train to a stand, distant signals must be located on the approach to the corresponding stop signal by at least the braking distance of the worst braked train to use the route.
 This is particularly important on high-speed routes.
 At one time it was practice to take sighting distance into account when positioning distant signals; the distant signal could therefore be positioned at less than braking distance to the corresponding stop signal.

-The driver of a train encountering a distant signal at 'caution' must expect the stop signal to be at 'danger' and must adjust the train's speed so as to bring the train to a stand before reaching it.
+The driver of a train encountering a distant signal at 'caution' must expect the first home signal to be at 'danger' and must adjust the train's speed so as to bring the train to a stand before reaching it.
 The driver of a train encountering a distant signal in the 'clear' position knows that all applicable stop signals controlled by the same signal box are in the 'clear' position.

 This is enforced by interlocking; the distant signal is prevented from assuming the 'clear' position unless all relevant stop signals controlled by the signal box display 'clear'.

 Unlike British signals, all German home signals have a respective distant signal and these are both operated from the same lever.

 A typical signal box layout.
 The crossover and level crossing are protected by the home signal, while a starting signal guards the entrance to the next block section.